paige-lee/ontology_fwer/README.md

 ## 3. False positive rate

 #### 3.1 Calculating false positive rate (1000 permutations).ipynb
-This Jupyter notebook contains code that calculates the false positive rate of each case/experiment combination for cases 1 and 2
+This Jupyter notebook contains code that calculates the false positive rate of each case/experiment combination for cases 1 and 2.

+#### 3.2 False positive rate calculation table.pdf
+This image is a table that contains the false positive rate calculations for each case/experiment combination for cases 1 and 2.
+It also contains the a table with the corresponding probabilities of observing estimated false positive rates at least this large, when the true false positive rate is 0.05.

 ## 4. False negative rate